 As someone with a handful of chronic medical conditions, I want to be clear about what people can expect from me.
 I also want to provide accommodations to you if you need them and they’re possible for me.
 Please let me know about any questions you have about this information, so we can figure out what the options are.

 I usually think, talk, and write in paragraphs.
 This is not something everyone likes or does well with.
 If you find reading this site difficult, there’s a decent chance we’re not going to be a good fit for each other for ongoing teaching or small group work.

 - I have multiple chronic health issues, and have set up my life (and calendar) to help me manage them.

 - I sometimes need to reschedule meetings or adjust plans if something is flaring.

 - Email is my preferred communication method (other than in-person teaching.)

 - I expect most teaching and group work to take place in my apartment.

-- My apartment has some common allergens (cat, fragrance) and requires managing a flight of stairs.
+- My apartment has some common allergens (cat, fragrance).
+There is an outside sloped path to get to it (one ledge on the front door) .
 It is on several bus lines.

 - My preferred teaching style includes background reading both online and in print.
 I can make adjustments for this in many cases.